yz-joey/yz-joey.github.io/index.md

 <br />

-<b>[2019.04]</b> I will attend <a href="https://www.kdd.org/kdd2019/" target="_blank">KDD 2019</a> at Alaska from Aug.4 to Aug.8 to present our recently accepted paper <a href="https://research.yahoo.com/publications/9133/understanding-consumer-journey-using-attention-based-recurrent-neural-networks" target="_blank">"Understanding Consumer Journey using Attention based Recurrent Neural Networks"</a>.
+<b>[2019.04]</b> I will attend <a href="https://www.kdd.org/kdd2019/" target="_blank">KDD 2019</a> at Alaska from Aug.4 to Aug.8 to present our recently accepted paper <a href="https://research.yahoo.com/publications/9133/understanding-consumer-journey-using-attention-based-recurrent-neural-networks" target="_blank">"Understanding Consumer Journey using Attention based Recurrent Neural Networks"</a>. <a href="https://yz-joey.github.io/kdd19" target="_blank">UPDATE</a>

 <br />